Opinion | Trump’s pandemic lies unmask his contempt for the American public

 So when a pandemic loomed, the idea of leveling with the public and calling them to action clearly didn’t occur to him.
 He could have said, “This virus presents a grave danger, but there are steps we can take to minimize the harm.
 It will not be easy.
 It will require a common commitment, of the kind we’ve shown in other times of great trial.
 But if we all act together, we can prevail.”

 That’s what leaders in other countries said to their populations.
 And in many places, they got the common purpose they sought.
-To take just one example, in the last week, 30 people in Canada have died from covid-19.
-When you adjust for population, if Americans were dying at the rate Canadians are dying from covid, that would mean we would have had 262 deaths in the last week.
-The actual number of Americans who died from covid in the last week is over 5,500, or more than 20 times as much.
+To take just one example, in the past week, 30 people in Canada have died from covid-19.
+When you adjust for population, if Americans were dying at the rate Canadians are dying from covid, that would mean we would have had 262 deaths in the past week.
+The actual number of Americans who died from covid in the past week is more than 5,500, or more than 20 times as much.

-But where we are right now, with nearly 200,000 dead and many more to come, is literally the best Donald Trump thought we were capable of.
+But where we are right now, with nearly 200,000 dead and many more to come, is literally the best that Trump thought we were capable of.
 When he says he didn’t want people to panic, it’s because he assumed that would be our only response.
 The idea that we might do the right thing if called upon was simply not a realistic possibility as far as he was concerned.

-So he chose for us what he thought would be ignorant bliss: Lie to the public, tell them that everything was fine, and hope that as the bodies piled up they wouldn’t get too mad at the person who’s supposed to handle national crises.
+So he chose for us what he thought would be ignorant bliss: lie to the American people, tell them that everything was fine, and hope that as the bodies piled up they wouldn’t get too mad at the person who’s supposed to handle national crises.
 And that is the strategy he pursues even to this day.

-One can justifiably criticize the rosy picture most politicians paint of the American people, in which we are possessed of limitless wisdom, generosity, and determination, nothing less than the finest of all human beings anywhere and at any time.
+One can justifiably criticize the rosy picture most politicians paint of the American people, in which we are possessed of limitless wisdom, generosity and determination, nothing less than the finest of all human beings anywhere and at any time.
 But at least one can say that these regular paeans encourage us to embody those virtues.

 Trump, on the other hand, never calls us to nurture our better selves.
 He sees us as the basest of creatures, motivated only by hatred of others and the most impulsive reactions to stimuli.
 The purpose of his leadership is to channel our ugliness in the direction most beneficial to him, whatever that may be at a given moment.

 The wreckage is all around us.
-With seven weeks until the election, Trump insists not only that this was the best he could do, but that it was the best America could do.
+With seven weeks until the election, Trump insists not only that this was the best he could do, but also that it was the best America could do.
 What will it say if the voters decide he’s right?